Optimus-Q/Paper-Implimentation/README.md

 # Paper-Implimentation
 In this repo.
-I will be sharing the papers I have re-implimented
+I will be sharing the projects based on reading the papers